-Catalina Sea Camp's Dive Staff is trained in American Red Cross First Aid/CPR/AED for Professional Rescuers and Administering Emergency Oxygen.
+Catalina Sea Camp's Dive Staff is trained in American Red Cross First Aid/CPR/AED for Professional Rescuers and Administering Emergency Oxygen and well as the Divers Alert Network Diving First Aid for Professional Divers.

 A camp nurse and EMT are on site at all times.